Digging deeperPlant Library

 A tough broadleaf evergreen vine with very colorful variegated leaves for that special touch of flair; serves so many purposes well, as a groundcover, climber up walls, structures and trees, even as a sprawling shrub, does well in shade

-Variegated English Ivy has attractive creamy white-variegated green foliage.
+Variegated English Ivy has attractive creamy white-variegated green foliage on a plant with a spreading habit of growth.
 The glossy lobed leaves are highly ornamental and remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Variegated English Ivy is a multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.